sisl/ExpFamilyPCA.jl/docs/src/math/objectives.md

 ### 3. Using $F$ Alone

-Julia's multiple dispatch system promotes high levels of generic code reuse [dispatch](@cite).
-This means that by defining the convex function $F$, we can leverage packages like
+`ExpFamilyPCA.jl`'s versatility is a direct result of two properties of Julia.
+The first is multiple dispatch.
+Julia's multiple dispatch system promotes high levels of generic code reuse [dispatch](@cite) meaning libraries used for symbolic differentiation like [`Symbolics.jl`](https://symbolics.juliasymbolics.org/stable/) [symbolics](@cite) can return base Julia atoms that work well with optimization libraries like [`Optim.jl`](https://julianlsolvers.github.io/Optim.jl/stable/) [optim](@cite).

-[`Symbolics.jl`](https://symbolics.juliasymbolics.org/stable/) [symbolics](@cite) to symbolically differentiate $F$ and obtain its derivative $f = F'$.
-Using the same procedure as above, we can then evaluate $g$ from $f$.
+To induce the EPCA objective from $F$ alone, we first use `Symbolics.jl` to recover $f$.
+We convert $f$ to base Julia's second useful property: metaprogramming (non-metaprogramming conversion is available, though it generally performs much slower).
+Since both $F$ and $f$ are represented using generic Julia code, they seamlessly integrate with `Optim.jl`.

-Because multiple dispatch allows functions and operations to be defined on top of base Julia atoms, the symbolic expressions returned by `Symbolics.jl` can seamlessly integrate with entirely separate packages like [`Optim.jl`](https://julianlsolvers.github.io/Optim.jl/stable/) [optim](@cite) to optimize the EPCA objective.
+To recover $g$ for decompression, we can use the same procedure as described above (which is again possible because of multiple dispatch).
 Therefore, by defining $F$ alone, we can induce all necessary components to specify and compute the EPCA objective and decompression.

 ### 4. Using $G$ and $g$

 Alternatively, we can express the EPCA objective using the log-partition function $G$ and the link function $g$.
-Starting from the previous dervition (and dropping the constant), we have:
+Starting from the first dervition (and dropping the constant), we have:

 ```math
 \begin{aligned}